 Start your day off on the right foot by making your bed.

-This “make your bed” theory for increasing productivity has been mentioned numerous times throughout history by numerous successful people.
+This “make your bed” theory for increasing productivity has been mentioned numerous times throughout history by countless people.
 Admiral William H. McRaven spoke on this during his University of Texas commencement speech.

 “If you make your bed every morning, you will have accomplished the first task of the day,” ….It will give you a small sense of pride, and it will encourage you to do another task, and another, and another.
 And by the end of the day that one task completed will have turned into many tasks completed”.